jamesrwilliams/ee-boilerplate/README.md

 6. Run the EE installation
 7. Finalise the installation with `$ gulp config`

+## Updating Boilerplate

+To update the boilerplate to a more recent version simply download both the `package.json` and `developer.json` files to your project folder and run: `$ npm install`

 ## Utility gulp tasks

 `$ gulp util:bust` - Add cache busting strings to the site.min.css and site.min.js files in /dist (note: you will have to run command again after further template edits).

 `$ gulp util:update` - Update the system config details with those in developer.json.